pypsa-meets-earth/pypsa-meets-earth.github.io/Readme.md

-# PyPSA meets Africa website
+# PyPSA meets Earth website

-The "PyPSA meets Africa" website can be used as template for your own purpose.
+The "PyPSA meets Earth" website can be used as template for your own purpose.
 The html code is located in the `index.html` and the css (styling of website) is located in `assets/css`.

 To use the website, it is worth to investigate the following features that we build in:
 - Bootstrap template: